kaestro/spring-boot-in-100-steps/spring-boot-first-web-application/Readme.md

 - You don't need to **restart the application** in order to pick up the changes.
 - e.g) If you've created a LoginController, the server will automatically restart.

+#### Why is my devtools not restarting the server?

+* If you're using eclipse, simply saving the file should be enough.
+* If you're using intellij, **you must build the project**.
+  - check spring boot reference document for further information.

 ### Why does localhost:8080/login doesn't show up after @RequestMapping("/login") has been added to the public method loginMessage?

 - Because the **java class LoginController** has to be picked up by spring.